Dossman-thomas/SQL-employee-tracker/README.md

 A Node.js command-line application that allows users to manage a company database using Inquirer and MySQL.
 Users can view, add, and delete departments, roles, and employees.

-Additional functionality to update employee role or manager, to view employees by manager or department, and to view a utilitized budget by department is included as well.
+Additional functionality to update employee role or manager, to view employees by manager or department, and to view a utilized budget by department is included as well.

 ## Table of Contents